 The gel, once inserted, separates the rectum away from the prostate radiotherapy field, therefore it limits the collateral damage that the radiotherapy could cause the rectum if the gel were not in place.
 It also allows for a maximum radiation dose to be given to the prostate, while protecting the rectum from any harm.

 The gel is made up of two liquid components, that when combined form a soft gel-like synthetic material that is mostly made of water.
 The gel stays in place for about three months, before being safely reabsorbed back into the body.
 Reabsorption can take up to six months, well after your last radiation treatment.

 How can SpaceOAR® Hydrogel reduce the side effects caused by prostate cancer radiation treatment?

 Radiation therapy is highly effective at targeting prostate cancer cells, however, there are potential side effects to this treatment such as:

 Studies have shown that SpaceOAR reduces the side effects of radiation therapy by around 70%.
 The SpaceOAR hydrogel creates a space between the rectum and prostate, so the rectum doesn’t get involved in the radiation field, resulting in fewer side effects and less rectal toxicity.

 In the studies, investigators found that three years after prostate radiotherapy those patients who had the SpaceOAR gel inserted prior to treatment reported that:

 - Sexual functioning was better maintained

-- Bowel function was less affected, patients experienced fewer loose stools and less frequent bowel movements
+- Bowel function was less affected, patients experienced less loose stools and less frequent bowel movements

 - Their urinary system was less affected, patients experienced less urgency to urinate and needed to urinate less often